Kingston, Ontario: Loyalist settlement

 Many Loyalist refugees had at first settled on Carleton Island, and operated businesses there.
 When the Island was ceded to the United States after the Revolutionary War, these Loyalists, along with their businesses, relocated to Cataraqui.

 Notable Loyalists who settled in the Cataraqui area include Molly Brant (the sister of Six Nations leader Joseph Brant); businessman and political figure Richard Cartwright; John Stuart, a clergyman, missionary and educator who arrived in 1785; and militia captain Johan Jost Herkimer.
-A group of Loyalists from New York State, led by Captain Michael Grass who arrived in 1784 after sailing from New York and up the St. Lawrence River, established a camp south of Fort Frontenac at Mississauga Point.
 The first name given to the settlement by the Loyalists was King's Town, which would eventually develop into the current appellation.
+The first child born in King's Town was John Godfrey Lloyd, son of a discharged Hessian soldier from Herkimer County, New York, Johan Gottlieb Lloyd, and his wife Mary Klein.
+Klein was one of six daughters of John Cline, who was killed during the British-supported Seneca raids in the Mohawk Valley, New York, in May 1780.
+Klein was brought to Carleton Island with Molly Brant, and arrived in Cataraqui in 1783, before the influx of Loyalist settlers in 1784.

+A group of Loyalists from New York State, led by Captain Michael Grass who arrived in 1784 after sailing from New York City and up the St. Lawrence River, established a camp south of Fort Frontenac at Mississauga Point.

 The first high school (grammar school) in what later became the province of Ontario was established in Kingston in 1792 by Loyalist priest John Stuart, which evolved into Kingston Collegiate and Vocational Institute.